jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ```bash
 sudo crontab -u www-data -e
 ```
-press 1 and insert at the end
+press 1 to use nano and insert at the end
 ```bash
 */5  *  *  *  * php -f /var/www/nextcloud/cron.php
 ```